gaoqi7/Basic-Portfolio/README.md

 Webpage layout is built by using Floats and Positioning property.

-the " positon='fixed' " make the sticky footer setting easy.
+The " positon='fixed' " make the sticky footer setting easy.